jpazarzis/venus_temp/rapidlib/health_check/README.md

 #### Features

-Exposes a function called make_health_checker which receives a description of the applicable tests which can be passed as yaml or json files or as a python dictionary.
-This function returns a function object which can be called using the () notation to run all the health checks and return the applicable status as a python dictionary.
+Exposes a function called check_health which receives a description of the applicable tests which can be passed as yaml or json files or as a python dictionary.
+This function returns a description of the health of the system as a python dictionary.

-Examples of health check descriptions:
+#### Examples of health check descriptions:

-yaml sample: health_check.yaml
+###### yaml sample

 ```yaml
 health_checks: